wskksw/547-vis-project/components/visualizations/README.md

 All three views are linked via the `OverviewDashboard` component:

-1. **Brush selection** in scatterplot → highlights in all views
+1. **Point click** in scatterplot → highlights that run and opens the question page
-2. **Bin click** in histogram → filters all views to score range
+2. **Bin click** in histogram → highlights runs within that score range across views
-3. **Document/chunk click** in fingerprint chart → filters based on selection level:
+3. **Document/chunk click** in fingerprint chart → highlights based on selection level:
    - Document-level: All runs that retrieved any chunk from that document
    - Chunk-level: Only runs that retrieved that specific chunk

-Filter state is managed via React `useState` and passed down as props.
-Each new selection replaces the previous one (non-cumulative filtering for simplicity).
+Highlight state is managed via React `useState` and passed down as props.
+Each new selection replaces the previous one (non-cumulative for simplicity).

 ## D3.js Usage